BigDataTeam5/MarketScope-AI-Powered-Industry-Segment-Intelligence-Platform/README.md

 ## 📌 Project Overview

 **MarketScope** is a scalable AI-powered market intelligence platform designed to democratize access to industry insights.
-It integrates **structured data** from Snowflake Marketplace with **real-time unstructured data** like product reviews and pricing from leading retailers (Amazon, Target, Walmart).
+It integrates **structured data** from Snowflake Marketplace with **real-time unstructured data** like product reviews and pricing from vendors.
 Informed by foundational marketing literature (e.g., *Philip Kotler’s Marketing Management*), the platform delivers pricing analysis, sentiment breakdowns, and market sizing (TAM/SAM/SOM) to help startups, SMBs, and analysts explore opportunities without costly reports or consultants.

 ---